Buying a bicycle in Amsterdam

 If they have it, you need to pay a fee of €22.50 to reclaim your bike, or approximately €35 to have it delivered to your home.
 You will need to show identification and have the key to the bike lock in your possession.
 Check the Fietsdepot website for more information.

 To avoid having your bicycle removed in the city, it is advisable to only park your bike at designated racks or a dedicated parking garage (stalling).
 Some locations allow you to leave your bike for up to two weeks, and some for up to six weeks.
-View the parking locations on a map.
+Read the City of Amsterdam's bicycle parking guidelines for further information or view the parking locations on a map.

 Renting a bicycle